Vyral/jim-crotwell-recruiting/_posts/2019-02-15-what-makes-agent-support-at-keller-williams-so-different.md

 The bottom line is that Keller Williams offers a culture of collaboration.
 We are all in this together.

-If you have any other questions or would like more information, feel free to give me a call, send me an email, or click here to get in touch.
+If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.

-&nbsp;